sf-golden-bears-2017/react_counters_challenge/README.md

 # Intro

+In this challenge, you've been provided with some working React code to start with, and you'll be adding a number of new functionality to that code over time.
+Before we do that, though, let's walk through each part of this code to understand how it all fits together.

 In React, different sections of your app are separated into parts called "components".
 You can think of each component a little bit like a function that takes in some arguments (which are "props" aka "properties" in React) and returns HTML.

 ## Breaking index.js down